UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 it.

-Now we can recognize that a predicate has two core arguments, and, consequently, we can also recognize predicates that have only one (regardless whether they have an additional _oblique_ argument).
+Now we can recognize that a predicate has two core arguments, and, consequently, we can also recognize predicates that have at most one (regardless whether they have an additional _oblique_ argument).
 Clauses headed by such predicates are intransitive and their single core argument is said to have the grammatical function **S.**